 Why is fiber important?

-Eating a high-fiber diet is thought to help prevent constipation and its related problems.
+Eating a diet high in fiber is thought to help prevent constipation and its related problems.
 It may lower blood pressure, improve cholesterol levels, and help control blood sugar levels.
-And it may help with reaching and staying at a healthy weight.
+And it may help you reach and stay at a healthy weight.

 What is the recommended daily amount of fiber?